EricESeverson/academic-website/content/home/research.md

 weight: 80

 title: Research
-subtitle: "What about this here?"
+subtitle: "Can I write a whole paragraph here?"

-Does this show up?
+text: "This is probably where text should go"

 content:
   # Page type to display.
 E.g. post, talk, publication...